Why Old Operating Systems Never Really Go Away

 Cars are the perfect use case for something like QNX.
 When it comes down to it, you don’t care about your in-dash entertainment system being fast while you’re driving—you simply want to ensure that, when you change the station, it simply works.
 (And QNX, of course, was so well-used at this point that it was bulletproof—hell, the space shuttle uses it.)

-This approach certainly sounded appealing when applied to a tablet or a mobile device, and while the reviews were somewhat mixed for the ensuing PlayBook (which, weirdly, required a separate BlackBerry device for use), the OS received nice notices.
+This approach certainly sounded appealing when applied to a tablet or a mobile device, and while the reviews were somewhat mixed for the ensuing PlayBook (which, weirdly, initially required a separate BlackBerry device for use of features like email and messaging), the OS received nice notices.

 “As an outsider looking in, it almost feels as if RIM has been able to do as much in six months working on QNX for the PlayBook as they have in the past six years working on the old BlackBerry OS for their phones,” wrote “CrackBerry” Kevin Michaluk.

-Note: Clarification: An earlier version of this article initially didn't specify why a BlackBerry phone was often necessary for use with a PlayBook.
-This was due to a software issue with the initial version of the device that was eventually resolved.